 Summary

-This report presents the concepts, experiments, and results of the construction of the scale intersection, the 3 experimental cars, and the intersection interaction system.
-Also included is the problems encountered, and the solutions provided, as well as the difficulties we had, and what we could and could not fix.
+This report presents the concepts of what?, experiments, and results of the construction of the scale intersection, the 3 experimental cars, and the intersection interaction system.
+Also included are the problems encountered, and the solutions provided, as well as the difficulties we had, and what we could and could not fix.

-Note:

-Sections marked with * are required

-In each section, you must clearly identify which team member is responsible for which objectives, modules or tasks.

 Revisions